psychemedia/finn-resources/src/mongan.md

 APPENDIX 71

 was not long there, when a disease seized the king of Lochlann, who asked of his leeches and physicians what would help him.
 And they told him there was in the world nothing that would help him, save a red-eared shining-white cow, which was to be boiled for him.
-And the people of Loch- 5 lann searched for the cow, and there was found the single cow of Caillech Dub (Black Hag).
+And the people of Lochlann searched for the cow, and there was found the single cow of Caillech Dub (Black Hag).
 Another cow was offered to her in its stead, but the hag refused.
 Then four were offered to her, viz., one cow for every foot, and the hag would not accept any other condition but that Fiachna should be- 10 come security.
 Now this was the hour and the time that messengers came for Fiachna Finn, the son of Baetdn, and he went with those messengers, and took the kingship of Ulster, and was king for one year.

 2. One day at the end of a year he heard cries of distress in 15 front of the fort, and he told (his men) to go and see who made those cries, and to let the person that made them into the house.
 And there was the hag from Lochlann come to demand her security.
 Fiachna knew her and bade her welcome and asked tidings of her.
 'Evil tidings I have,' said the hag.
 'The king 20 of Lochlann has deceived me in the matter of the four kine that were promised to me for my cow.'
 'I will give thee four kine on his behalf, O hag,' said Fiachna.
 But the hag said she would not take them.
 'I will give twenty kine on his behalf,' said Fiachna.
 'I shall not take them,' said the hag.
 'I will give 25 four times twenty kine,' said Fiachna, 'twenty kine for each cow.'
 'By my word,' said the hag, 'if all the kine of the province of Ulster were given to me, I should not take them, until thou come thyself to make war upon the king of Lochlann.
 As I have come to thee from the east, so do thou come on 3° a journey with me.'